THARUNPUTANI/THARUNPUTANI/README.md

 ## 🧩 Fun Facts

 - 🤖 I'm a huge fan of AI, cybersecurity, and open-source.
-- 🏀 I love basketball and have represented under-18 teams.
+- 🏀 I love basketball
 - 💡 I enjoy solving problems, whether in code or real life!

 ---